The Book of Jasher

 These are the names of the sons of Levi according to their generations: Gershon and Kohath and Merari; and the length of Levi’s life was one hundred and thirty-seven years.
 The sons of Gershon: Libni and Shimei, according to their families.
 The sons of Kohath: Amram and Izhar and Hebron and Uzziel; and the length of Kohath’s life was one hundred and thirty-three years.
 (Exo 6:16-18)

-So if Amram married his father’s sister; that means that Jochebed was not “a” daughter of Levi she was “the” daughter of Levi.
+So if Amram married his father’s sister; that means that Jochebed was not “a” daughter of Levi, she was “the” daughter of Levi.
 And it was Jasher that sent me on the quest to find out more.
 Jasher said;

-Jasher 59:9 And the children of Levi were Gershon, Kehath and Merari, and their sister Jochebed, who was born unto them in their going down to Egypt.
-Jasher 67:1 There was a man in the land of Egypt of the seed of Levi, whose name was Amram, the son of Kehath, the son of Levi, the son of Israel.
+Jasher 67:1 There was a man in the land of Egypt of the seed of Levi, whose name was Amram, the son of Kohath, the son of Levi, the son of Israel.
 2 And this man went and took a wife, namely Jochebed the daughter of Levi his father’s sister, and she was one hundred and twenty-six years old, and he came unto her.

 And lo and behold, look what I found in Numbers.